omise/bluepine/README.md

 #### Overriding default params with `params: Proc`

-In the case where we want to completely use the new set of params.
-We can use `Proc` to define it like the following.
+To completely use a new set of params, use `Proc` to define them as follows.

 ```ruby
 # inside schema.endpoint block